-This policy (together with our terms of website use and any other documents referred to on it) sets out the basis on which we Artful Kids, of 15 Bell Street, St Andrews, Fife, KY16 9UR, will process any personal data we collect from you, or which you provide to us, in the course of using our site artful-kids.com.
-For the purpose of the Data Protection Act 1998 we are the data controller.
+This policy (together with our terms of website use and any other documents referred to on it) sets out the basis on which we Artful Kids, of 15 Bell Street, St Andrews, Fife, KY16 9UR, describes how and when we collect, use, and share information when you purchase an item from Artful Kids, or in the course of your using our site artful-kids.com.
+For purposes of EU data protection law, we are the data controller.
 If you have any concerns you can contact us using our email contact form, or write to us at the above address.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer (if you consent to us using cookies).
 Cookies contain information that is transferred to your computer’s hard drive.